8 Ways to Build Your Company's Credit

 As the new owner of a small business, one of the most important things you can do for your company is to start building your business’s credit.
+At the same time you are working to build your personal credit (if necessary), it’s time to start building your entity’s credit.
 The following eight steps are straightforward and well-recognized, and they'll get you on your way to accessing credit lines for your business.
 Please know that you aren’t reinventing the wheel and there are no short cuts.
 If you follow the process described below, get support as needed, don’t give up, and are patient, you’ll obtain credit for your business.

 Here are the eight steps that legitimate industry experts advocate:

 1. Legitimize your business.
 You need to have a moneymaking business—something that's truly a business and not just a hobby or pastime.
 If you're going to work hard to build corporate credit, have a plan to use it.
 This is obviously a key to benefiting from tax strategies as well.

 2. Form an entity.
 Form an S corp or a limited liability company (LLC) that can evolve into an S corp, and obtain an Employer Identification Number (EIN).
 You'll need a formal entity and will want to create a plan for longevity and success in building credit.
 If you already have an entity, better still.
 You don’t have to start with a fresh entity—unless, for some reason, you've tried to build corporate credit previously and your company has a poor payment history and bad credit.

 3. Get a D&B Number.
 Often referred to as a DUNS Number, you'll need this number as it becomes the basis for your Paydex score.
 Similar to a personal FICO score, a Paydex score is the rating system for your business credit.
 To start this process, register your company and its EIN.